hawnnguyen/solution-pattern-registry/patterns-solution-client/README.md

 ### `npm start`

-Runs the app in the development mode with the OpenSSL legacy provider.\
+Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\